 In order to calculate Colgate's greenhouse gas emissions, it is necessary to determine the organizational boundaries.
 Following the Greenhouse Gas Protocol, Colgate defined its organizational boundary by using the operational control approach.
-As a result, emissions associated with auxiliary services such as the leased buildings incorporated under the for-profit Hamilton Initiative, LLC (e.g., The Barge, the Colgate Bookstore, the Colgate Inn) are not accounted for in Colgate's Greenhouse Gas Inventory because the utilities are not directly managed or serviced by Colgate employees.
+As a result, emissions associated with auxiliary services such as the leased buildings incorporated under the for-profit Hamilton Initiative, LLC (e.g., Colgate Bookstore, Colgate Inn) are not accounted for in Colgate's Greenhouse Gas Inventory because the utilities are not directly managed or serviced by Colgate employees.